asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

 ## Testing and Reporting

-So that we could test the shape definitions and the validation output, we have created a test suite for each of the EDM classes:
+So that we could test the EDM shape definitions and the validation output, we have created a test suite for each of the EDM classes:
 - [ore:Aggregation](../tests/Aggregation.md)
 - [edm:ProvidedCHO](../tests/ProvidedCHO.md)
 - [edm:WebResource](../tests/WebResource.md)